isc-projects/bind9/doc/arm/logging-categories.inc.rst

 ``resolver``
     DNS resolution, such as the recursive lookups performed on behalf of clients by a caching name server.

+``responses``
+    The locations where query response summaries should be logged.

 ``rpz``
     Information about errors in response policy zone files, rewritten responses, and, at the highest ``debug`` levels, mere rewriting attempts.